isabella232/api-documentation-1/glossary.md

 <dl>
   <dt>Location</dt>
   <dd>The Inventory service keeps track of inventory balances by moving products between locations.
 These are created automatically when tracking is enabled for a product.
-A location can be a physical Store, or virtual like Sold, Bin (discarded products), and Supplier (for replenishment).</dd>
+A location can be a physical "Store", or virtual like "Sold", "Bin" (discarded products), or "Supplier" (for stock replenishment).</dd>
 </dl>

 <dl>